gessa2020/Titanic-disaster/README.md

 # Titanic-disaster
 Learning from Disaster

 **This is an interesting End to End Machine learning  Classification project.
 Feel free to go through it and give it some stars if you like it**
-You can also visit this  kaggle link [titanic prediction] (https://www.kaggle.com/proff1/titanic-randomforest-prediction)
+You can also visit this  kaggle link  https://www.kaggle.com/proff1/titanic-randomforest-prediction